Peace negotiations in the Russo-Ukrainian war (2022–present): Breakdown in US–Ukraine relations

 Zelenskyy met Trump on 28 February in the White House.
-He sought to discuss the minerals agreement, push Trump to provide future U.S. security guarantees for Ukraine, and restore their strained relationship.
-The meeting was preceded by tensions between the Trump administration, which wanted Ukraine to make concessions to Russia to swiftly end the war, and the Zelenskyy government, which distrusted Russia's commitment to abide by agreements without U.S. security guarantees.
+He sought to discuss the minerals agreement, push Trump to provide future US security guarantees for Ukraine, and restore their strained relationship.
+The meeting was preceded by tensions between the Trump administration, which wanted Ukraine to make concessions to Russia to swiftly end the war, and the Zelenskyy government, which distrusted Russia's commitment to abide by agreements without US security guarantees.
 During the press brief in the Oval Office, significant tension between Zelenskyy, Trump, and Vance arose.
 Vance said that diplomacy was the only way to end the war, to which Zelenskyy responded by saying that Putin had not respected previous ceasefires with Ukraine.
 Trump intervened to tell Zelenskyy he was acting disrespectfully, accusing him of "gambling with World War III" and refusing peace talks.
 The visit abruptly ended with Zelenskyy and the rest of the Ukrainian delegation being asked to leave the White House, while the minerals deal—for which Trump and Zelenskyy had scheduled a signing ceremony for later that day—went unsigned.

 Trump–Zelenskyy meeting aftermath

-On 1 March, the day after the Trump–Zelenskyy meeting, The Washington Post reported that Trump was considering halting all military aid to Ukraine.
-The U.S. suspended all military aid to Ukraine on 3 March, for which Trump cited dissatisfaction with Zelenskyy's commitment to peace negotiations with Russia, and the U.S. government said the pause was necessary to ensure that U.S. aid was "contributing to a solution" rather than prolonging the conflict.
-On 2 March, Zelenskyy said to the British media that he believes the relationship between the U.S. and Ukraine can be restored and that he was ready to sign the Ukraine–U.S. minerals agreement, and that it was best to "leave [the Trump meeting] to history."
-During his speech to the U.S. Congress on 4 March, Trump addressed Zelenskyy with a more conciliatory message, and mentioned that Zelenskyy was ready to sign the minerals deal and that he would ensure a quick settlement to the war.
-On 5 March, the U.S. halted intelligence sharing with Ukraine, which U.S. Central Intelligence Agency director John Ratcliffe suggested was temporary, saying that "the pause I think will go away".
+Three days after the Trump–Zelenskyy meeting, on 3 March the US suspended all military aid to Ukraine, for which Trump cited dissatisfaction with Zelenskyy's commitment to peace negotiations, and the US government said the pause was necessary to ensure that US aid was "contributing to a solution" rather than prolonging the conflict.
+On 5 March, the US halted intelligence sharing with Ukraine, which US Central Intelligence Agency director John Ratcliffe suggested was temporary.
+Zelenskyy said to the British media that he believes the relationship between the US and Ukraine can be restored and that he was ready to sign an improved Ukraine–US minerals agreement, During his speech to the US Congress on 4 March, Trump addressed Zelenskyy with a more conciliatory message, and mentioned that Zelenskyy was ready to sign the minerals deal and that he would ensure a quick settlement to the war.